rtroper/github-tutorial/README.md

 ![enter commit message](/images/enter-commit-message.png)

 Type your commit message *above* the lines that start with `#` (all lines beginning with `#` will be ignored).
 On the first line, provide a succinct one-line description or title for the commit.
-Press `Enter` and provide a summary of changes underneath the title line.
+Press `Enter` twice (to include an empty line) and provide a summary of changes underneath the title line.
 You should follow [commit message guidelines](https://git-scm.com/book/en/v2/Distributed-Git-Contributing-to-a-Project#_commit_guidelines), which include the following:
 * Limit the title to about 50 characters or less
-* Limit subsequent lines to about 72 characters or less (adding carriage returns as needed) Once you save and close the commit message, you should see a message in the Git Bash console indicating that the files were successfully committed.
+* Limit subsequent lines to about 72 characters or less (adding carriage returns as needed)

+Once you save and close the commit message, the output in the Git Bash console should indicate that the files were successfully committed.

 ![git commit success](/images/git-commit-success.png)